gacheruevans/rvs-assessment/backend/README.md

-# NestJS Dependency Injection and CRUD Example
+# NestJS Dependency Injection and Product CRUD Example

 ## Description
-This project demonstrates a clean implementation of Dependency Injection (DI) and service-repository architecture using NestJS.
+This project demonstrates a clean implementation of Dependency Injection (DI) and service, repository architecture using NestJS.
 It provides a simple CRUD API for managing products.

 ## Setup Instructions
 ```bash